Lawsuit challenging NYC Drone Restrictions is allowed to proceed

 A decades-old section of New York City’s administrative code prohibits any aircraft, including unmanned aircraft, from landing and taking off within the five boroughs of New York City.

-The Avigation Law, according to Xizmo's representatives, “effectively imposes a complete ban on the operation of unmanned aerial vehicles” within the boundaries of New York City.
+The Avigation Law, according to Xizmo’s legal representatives, “effectively imposes a complete ban on the operation of unmanned aerial vehicles” within the boundaries of New York City.

 According to court documents, Xizmo Media Productions, which specializes in aerial cinematography, is represented by the law firm Muchmore & Associates.

-The complaint claims that Xizmo suffered hundreds of thousands of dollars in damages as a result of the New York City Department repeatedly stopping the company's production despite having a Part 107 remote pilot certificate from the Federal Aviation Administration (FAA) and various waivers pertaining to drone use.
+The complaint claims that Xizmo suffered hundreds of thousands of dollars in damages as a result of the New York City Police Department repeatedly stopping the company’s production despite having a Part 107 remote pilot certificate from the Federal Aviation Administration (FAA) and various waivers pertaining to drone use.

 The legal counsel for Xizmo claimed that the Supremacy Clause and the First Amendment were violated by the Avigation Law.